unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `iso` (required)

 > The corresponding position of a key using the ISO layout convention where rows are identified by letters and columns are identified by numbers.
 For example, "D01" corresponds to the "Q" key on a US keyboard.
-(See the definition at the beginning of the document for a diagram).
+(See the definition at the beginning of the document for a diagram.)

 **Example**